ckipp01/git-curl-slack/README.md

 It will then shoot a curl message in json format to a webook that you'll need to set up in slack with the results.

-#### Testing to make sure it works
+#### Parameters
-Just pass in `test` as a parameter after the script runs, and the result will go to an alternative webhook url.
+You have 2 options for parameters.
+If you pass in test, you'll need to be in the directory when you run it, or you can run it and pass the directory in that you'd like it to cd into and run the script.

 #### Setting up the webook
 Folliwng the instruction [here in the slack docs](https://api.slack.com/incoming-webhooks) to set up your incoming webhook.